Human Services Software M&A: A Founder's Guide to the 2025-26 Market

 Strategic Buyers

 The convergence of healthcare and human services is particularly significant.
-As value-based care models increasingly recognise the impact of social determinants of health (housing stability, food security, employment) on health outcomes, the demand for data interoperability between healthcare IT and human services software is growing.
+As value-based care models increasingly recognize the impact of social determinants of health (housing stability, food security, employment) on health outcomes, the demand for data interoperability between healthcare IT and human services software is growing.
 Companies that bridge this gap are positioned to attract interest from healthcare technology acquirers seeking to expand their social determinants capabilities.

 Emerging Strategic Acquirers